Brooklyn-Style/Magic_Roll/README.md

 Repeat was put on the index, as I don't find thumb → finger rolls to be that comfortable.
 I also didn't have a free thumb key for it and wasn't willing to give up magic on either side.
 Thankfully, this placement doesn't really cause any problems.
 Even though it *does* introduce a few new SFBs, they can be fixed with magic or alt-fingering.
 Additionally, this key has a few exceptions:
 - `H@` → `HT`. `HH` is extremely uncommon. `HT` becomes a roll.
 - `Q@` → `QU`. `QQ` is even more uncommon. `U` is two rows above `Q`, making it a little uncomfortable to type normally.
-- `Backspace` brings up the index's usage and gets it off the pinky.
+- `Backspace` after repeats and in all other situations.
+This brings up the index's usage and gets backspace off the pinky.

 `X` and `J` have been given magic functionality to reduce consonant hand outrolls.
 These letters almost never pair with the other consonants so they're perfect for this task.
 This also helps to lighten the right hand load a little bit.